PaulStapel/PaulStapel.github.io/content/context-engineering.md

 For my current usage, AI fits best as a mentor.
 I face forward, and am able to stand on the shoulder of giants, elevated further by advancements in AI that can summarize, evaluate and serve all of this knowledge in a way not possible before.
 Besides this, we are able to create ideas and work through difficult problems, while employing AI to do the things we don't have the time for.
 Finally, AI can serve as a simple mind that processes big sets of data and draws results from them.
 We don't need these to be groundbreaking conclusions, they just need to be good enough.
 Art in all forms can also be generated for ideating, prototyping and the likes, as long as we ourselves keep pushing the needle of imagination and actually create beyond this.

-I believe AI will replace us like the marketing and hype-cycles are trying to convince us, and I don't think AI is useless and a bane to our existence.
+I don't believe AI will replace us like the marketing and hype-cycles are trying to convince us, and I don't think AI is useless and a bane to our existence.
 The truth is just that a lot of manual work that was necessary previously is now being offloaded to averages, meaning that craftsmanship and ideation becomes more and more important.
 And craftsmanship lies in more than just art, as good architecture for code or good methodology for science are in their own ways a craft that we can't yet (and won't still) go without.

 ## Case: future of AI in games
 As an example of what I think will and won't happen with the future of AI.
 I think vibecoded games will never take off.
 Coding without knowing what you are doing will at best lead to average.
 Code is a craft, and good code extends beyond just getting something to work.
 You need to be able to patch problems, extend code, have code produce something that feels good, and you need to be able to test and adjust this until it passes the bar.